 Shift, Shape, Replace: Human Genetic Modification

-This systems analysis and behavioral insights research attempted to start a dialogue about impact, policy, law, and perceptions of Human Genetic Modification (HGM) technology.
-It was a multi-phase project which investigated the landscape leading up to germline modification, the conflicts between regulation and investment worldwide, the stakeholders at play, and the potential systemic consequences of its implementation.
-It used user research to understand the public perception of HGM and forwards a method of policy implementation to position its development in a responsible and responsive manner.
+This systems analysis and behavioural insights research attempted to start a dialogue about impact, policy, law, and perceptions of Human Genetic Modification (HGM) technology.
+It was a multi-phase project which investigated the landscape leading up to germ-line modification, the conflicts between regulation and investment worldwide, the stakeholders at play, and the potential systemic consequences of its implementation.
+It used user research to understand the public perception of HGM and forwards a method of policy implementation to position its development responsibly and responsively.

 Giga map, systemic analysis report, user research report

 Ryan Taylor, Vanessa Rementilla, Janice DeJong, Jenny Whyte

 Human germline modification, alters the DNA of egg and sperm cells, passing modifications on to future generations.
 Experimentation with this technology (CRISPR) is currently banned in Canada but we may have to reconsider this position as advancements, in experimentation and discovery, are made around the world.
 Public perception plays a significant role in shaping policy.

 What is the current awareness and perceptions of Human Genetic Modification?

 High might future perceptions and feelings change when imagining its possibilities?

 How might these perceptions influence policy design?

 What are the reasons such regulations are imposed?